dtcenter/ufs-case-studies/docs/source/Suites.rst

 In MRW app that adopts the Common Infrastructure for Modeling the Earth (CIME) workflow.
 One can change the namelist through editing the file ``user_nl_ufsatm`` and run ``./case.submit`` to update the namelist (Source: `UFS Medium-Range Weather App Users Guide <https://ufs-mrweather-app.readthedocs.io/en/ufs-v1.0.0/faq.html#how-do-i-change-a-namelist-option-for-chgres-cube-or-the-model>`_).

-In Global Workflow to run the up-to-date UFS weather model, the namelist can be changed in ``exglobal_forecast.sh`` under the directory of ``global-workflow/scripts``.
+The Global Workflow is used to run the up-to-date UFS weather model.
+Here, the namelist can be changed in ``exglobal_forecast.sh`` under the directory of ``global-workflow/scripts``.

 In the SRW App, which uses the regional workflow, the namelist parameters are changed in the file ``config.sh`` within the ``ush`` directory (Source: `UFS Short-Range Weather App Users Guide <https://ufs-srweather-app.readthedocs.io/en/latest/ConfigWorkflow.html#forecast-parametersl>`_).